4GeeksAcademy/alejandroNovellino-streamlit-project/README.md

 This project provides a machine learning API for crop recommendation based on soil and weather features.
 It includes data exploration notebooks, model training, and a FastAPI-based prediction service.

-## **IMPORTANT NOTE**

-The project was developed on FastAPI because that was the tool we used for the final project.

 ## Link to the deployed API

 The API is deployed in Render in the link: https://ml-backend-project.onrender.com/